alphagov/tdt-documentation/source/introduction/introduction.md

 ## Why should you use this?

-It imposes consistency on technical documentation which should reassure end users.
+It promotes consistency on technical documentation which should reassure end users.

 It helps technical writers manage their technical content using the [‘docs as code’](https://gdstechnology.blog.gov.uk/2017/08/25/why-we-use-a-docs-as-code-approach-for-technical-documentation/) approach.